storyblok/storyblok-react/README.md

 - `eu` (default): For spaces created in the EU
 - `us`: For spaces created in the US
+- `ap`: For spaces created in Australia
+- `ca`: For spaces created in Canada
 - `cn`: For spaces created in China

 Full example for a space created in the US: